 The Light Wall is a fun way to create an illuminated image.
 With numerous colored pegs, this wall allows visitors to use their imagination to design patterns, shapes, and pictures.

-At the Floating Objects station, children can explore how aerodynamics and air pressure can keep objects afloat.
+At the Bernoulli Table, children can explore how aerodynamics and air pressure can keep objects afloat.
 Test multiple items and see how size, shape, and weight can affect the objects ability to float.

 Thank you to our Experiment area supporters: Price Philanthropies Foundation, Rokenbok Education Foundation, Escondido Rotary Foundation, and Avista Technologies.